kristian-lange-tw/JATOS_docs_v3/pages/Configure-JATOS-on-a-Server.md

    ~~~

+### LDAP authentication (since JATOS >= 3.5.4)

+By default JATOS uses only locally stored users and no LDAP.
+LDAP configuration is only possible in `conf/production.conf`.
+At the moment LDAP users still have to be created manually in JATOS' user manager (with the checkbox LDAP turned on).- only authentication is done via LDAP.

+* `jatos.user.authentication.ldap.url` - Specifies URL of the LDAP server.
+Not set or an empty string means no authentication via LDAP.
+* `jatos.user.authentication.ldap.basedn` - LDAP base domain name (e.g. "dc=example,dc=com").
+Not set or an empty string means no authentication via LDAP.
+* `jatos.user.authentication.ldap.timeout` -  Time in milliseconds JATOS waits for a response from your LDAP server.
+Default is 5000 ms.

+If your LDAP uses encryption, you have to add your certificate to JATOS' trusted certificates defined with `play.ws.ssl.trustManager.stores`.
+E.g. if your certificate's location is in `conf/certs/ca.pem`, then use the following to add it: `play.ws.ssl.trustManager.stores = [ { type = "PEM", path = "conf/certs/ca.pem" } ]`. 'type' can be PKCS12, JKS or PEM.

+### User session configuration

+The user session is part of JATOS secuity measurments ([more about security](http://blog.jatos.org/Hardening-JATOS-Security/)) and can be configured in `conf/production.conf`.

+* `jatos.userSession.validation` - (since JATOS >= 3.1.10) - toggles user session validation.
+If turned on (true) only the IP which was used at login time is allowed to be used for subsequent requests by this user.
+This helps preventing session hijacking and adds an addional layer of security.
+But on the downside it also prevents using the same user in JATOS from different browsers at the same time.
+By default it is set to false to allow an easy use of a local JATOS.
+On a server installation it should be set to true, although sometimes this not possible, e.g. if your users have an often changing, dynamic IP address.
+WARNING: Turning off the user session validation reduces JATOS security!

+Other configs are:

+* `jatos.userSession.timeout` - time in minutes a user stays logged in (default is 1440 = 1 day)
+* `jatos.userSession.inactivity` - defines the time in minutes a user is automatically logged out after inactivity (default is 60)

 ### Other configuration in production.conf

 Some other properties can be configured in the `conf/production.conf`.

-* `jatos.userSession.timeout` - time in minutes a user stays logged in (default is 1440 = 1 day)
-* `jatos.userSession.inactivity` - defines the time in minutes a user is automatically logged out after inactivity (default is 60)
-* `jatos.userSession.validation` - (since JATOS >= 3.1.10) - toggles user session validation: set to false to switch it off (default is true) - WARNING: Turning off the user session validation reduces JATOS security!
-Sometimes this is necessary, e.g. if your users have a extremely dynamic IP address.
 * `play.http.session.secure` - secure session cookie: set true to restrict user access to HTTPS (default is false)

 Apart from those all [configuration properties possible in the Play Framework](https://www.playframework.com/documentation/latest/Configuration) are possible in JATOS production.conf too, e.g.